Calling emerging writers!

 - of absolutely any genre or style

-to publish and promote in our annual run of carefully hand-selected Slinkies digital publications.
+to publish and promote in our annual anthology of carefully hand-selected submissions.
 Check them out.
 See our FAQs below!

 Get published!
-Get paid!
 Make sure your ID says you’re under 30 years old.
+And that you are either currently residing in Australia or are an Australian living overseas.
 So simple!
-Submit and be in the running to feel that unadulterated rush of doing something that other people will read and, thanks to our new Slinkies audio, listen to as well!
+Submit and be in the running to feel that unadulterated rush of creating something that other people will read.
 We particularly welcome writers from diverse/disadvantaged backgrounds and if you want to send us something in a language other than English, with translation, do it.
 Got illustrations?
 Made a zine?
 We love text and we love graphics.
 Check out some of our Slinkies alumni, here.
 Or download some of our past Slinkies digital singles, collections and anthology, here.

 What: Prose in any form under 10,000 words

 Who: Writers younger than 30*

 Sofiana, an Indonesian-Australian Muslim, is a dynamic writer, reviewer and editor passionate about the intersection of diverse cultures in creative art forms.
 With a strong academic background in creative writing, editing, and publishing, she has fostered creativity in young minds as a children’s art teacher and has collaborated on innovative storytelling projects like Travel 2022 with Spineless Wonders.
 She is deeply committed to championing underrepresented voices in art and culture, working to foster a more inclusive and vibrant literary future.